Clastify logo

 Copper(II) oxide is reduced by hydrogen because it loses oxygen.
 Hydrogen is oxidized because it gains oxygen:

-When sodium chloride forms, sodium atoms lose electrons and chlorine molecules gain them:
+In the formation of sodium chloride, sodium atoms lose electrons and chlorine molecules gain them:

 Image